johnttaylor/colony.core/src/Bsp/UserSpace/README.txt

 /** @file */
-/** @namespace Bsp::UseSpace
+/** @namespace Bsp::UserSpace
 @htmlonly
 <pre>

 This 'Bsp::User' namespace contains a 'Null' BSP for applications that run on a desktop OS in user space.
 The intent of this 'Null' BSP is to support being able to compile code - for desktop OS targets - that have dependencies on a BSP.
-The 'Null' BSP is strictly for verifing compiler indepedency and very limited unittesting in desktop target environment.
+The 'Null' BSP is strictly for verifing compiler independence and very limited unittesting in desktop target environment.

 </pre>